 Freelancing is one of the fastest-growing ways of earning a living in the United States.
 A 2018 survey conducted by Upwork and Freelancers Union suggests that there are about 56.7 million Americans making a living as freelancers.

 There are a lot of things to love about freelancing, among them being the ability to work and travel simultaneously.
-Work remotely and travel has gained popularity in recent years.
-Of course, any person would want to enjoy the freedom that comes with the ability to work from anywhere in the world.
-Freelancers who only need a laptop and stable internet have the best life because it is possible to get work done from any part of the world.
+Working remotely while traveling has gained popularity in recent years.
+Of course, many people want to enjoy the freedom that comes with the ability to work from anywhere in the world.
+Freelancers who only need a laptop and stable Internet access have the best life because it is possible to get work done from any part of the globe.